 and Figure 6.17

 ).
-In addition, this pixel-based method, effectively a deconvolution algorithm, can amplify noise or sometimes generate artifacts.
-However, despite the limitations, the reconstruction algorithm provides the best estimate of the original image before it was read out and aids in understanding how the value of each pixel may have been modified by the transfer process.
+In addition, this pixel-based method is effectively a deconvolution algorithm, and it can amplify noise or sometimes generate artifacts.
+Even so, despite the limitations, the reconstruction algorithm provides the best estimate of the original image before it was read out and also aids in understanding how the value of each pixel may have been modified by the transfer process.

 We end this Mitigation section by noting that, depending on the science goals, a

 single mitigation method may not be sufficient for some programs.
 Observers, particularly those with faint sources, may need to consider applying both pre- and post-observation CTE-loss mitigation strategies, e.g., increasing the image background to ~12e-

 /pix to reduce CTE effects followed by an application of either the formulaic photometric or pixel-based corrections.
 We note that the pixel-based correction algorithms are not able to operate on binned data, but binning is not an effective way of increasing the detectability of faint sources (See Section 6.4.4

 For the most current information on the WFC3 CTE and mitigation options, as well